vvangap/hello-world/README.md

 Hello Humans!!

 This is Vikram.
-I like python and active machine learning/artifical intelligence learner.
+I like python programming.
+I am also active machine learning/artifical intelligence enthusiast.
 Just started using git-hub and hopefully will start contributing soon with my awesome projects